0xdefaceme/whitepaper/README.md

 ### Exploitable EIP standard

-Another central component is 0xdeface's _exploitable_ EIP standard.
+Another central component is 0xdeface's _Exploitable_ EIP standard.
 It is an optional interface for developers to implement, potentially preventing their contracts from getting drained.
 Exploitable currently consists of seven functions.
 These being:

 1. `exploitableVersion()`: Returning the version of the incentive game
+1. `implementsExploitable()`: Checking the contract's compatability
-1. `implementsExploitable()`: Returning the attacker's potential reward in Wei,
+1. `exploitableReward()`: Returning the attacker's potential reward in Wei
-1. `pay(uint256 vulnId, string publicKey)`: For the owner to submit their public key along with the attacker's reward.
+1. `pay(uint256 vulnId, string publicKey)`: For the owner to submit their public key along with the attacker's reward
 1. `decide(uint256 vulnId, bool decision)`: For the owner to decide on the seriousness of a vulnerability
 1. `restore()`: Invoked when an owner decides to ignore a vulnerability; and
 1. `exit()`: Invoked when an owner decides to shut down the contract due to a vulnerability.

-Going forward, we discuss how developers will profit from implementing the Exploitable EIP standard.
+In one of the following sections, we discuss how developers will profit from implementing the Exploitable EIP standard.

 ### 0xdeface.me Website

 0xdeface.me serves as a hub of exchange for all stakeholders (owners, attackers and contract users).
-As already mentioned, we believe that there is a large untapped potential in improving the security of Ethereum smart contracts by gamifying the experience.
+We believe that there is a large untapped potential in improving the security of Ethereum smart contracts by gamifying the experience.
 0xdeface.me allows contract owners to confidentially negotiate with attackers, attackers to be rewarded fairly and users to be able to participate in governance decisions.
 In the process of building this infrastructure, it is 0xdeface's goal to nurture a community of security professionals by providing tools for collaboration and automation.

 Now that we highlighted the main components, we walk through the process of commiting and eventually exiting a vulnerability.